SamuelReeder/caspr/README.md

 <!-- RUNNING THE APPLICATION SECTION -->
 ## Running the Application

+There are two options to run try the application.
+The first one is to use the [live deployment here](https://project-19-machine-learning-group-bedngb99d.vercel.app/), and the second one is to run it locally.
+The instruction below details how to run it locally.

 To get started with the 3D Causal Diagram Explorer, please follow the step-by-step instructions below to ensure a smooth setup and start-up process.

 ### Requirements
 - Node.js: The runtime environment required to run the application.
 Download and install it from [Node.js official website](https://nodejs.org/en).
 - npm: Comes with [Node.js](https://nodejs.org/en) and is necessary for managing the application's dependencies